cloverinteractive/boilerplate/README.md

 1. Webpack configuration is in the `config/webpack` folder.
 1. All code live in the `src/` folder.
 1. Server code specifically can ben found at `src/server`.
-1. Tests live inside of the `test/` folder, test filenames are suffixed with *-test.js* and folder structure will match that of the `src/` folder structure.
+1. ReasonML tests live inside `__tests__` folder, tests are suffixed by *_test.re* and flat directory structure.
+1. TypeScript and Javascript tests are at the same folder the file they're testing is, tests are suffixed by *.test*.

 ## Practices

-Make sure you do the following whenever you're coding:
+These are recommendations, you should write code in any way that makes sense for you and your app.

+### ReasonML

+We've includen support for [ReasonML](https://reasonml.github.io/), we think it's a step in the right direction for writing type safe, code that builds fast and is runtime error free, it also feels like the perfect language to write react components in.

-### Use TypeScript
+### TypeScript

-We've included [TypeScript](https://www.typescriptlang.org/) support, we recommend using it for your store and/or React components, check
-[this](https://www.typescriptlang.org/docs/handbook/react-&-webpack.html#write-some-code) guide on how to write React components with TypeScript.
+We've included [TypeScript](https://www.typescriptlang.org/) support, if you're not ready to get your feet wet with ReasonML we recommend using typescript you should feel right at home and can start adding type annotations at your own pace, we recommend reading [this](https://www.typescriptlang.org/docs/handbook/react-&-webpack.html#write-some-code) guide on how to write React components with TypeScript.

-Note that this is completely optional, but we recommend you start writing statically typed code.

 ```sh
 npm run check-types # Check all TypeScript files